LexiPugh/practice-problems/README.md

     - Question Difficulty: Easy
     - Concepts Covered: Used the ROUND() function to round output to two decimal places, used the HAVING keyword to filter on the average revenue, and used the GROUP BY keyword to group yearly revenue by store.
 Used the ORDER BY keyword to order by store id
 22. Day 22 - December 22nd 2023: [Big Countries from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/december2023/day22.md)
-    - Languages Used: SQL and Python
+    - Languages Used: SQL
     - Question Difficulty: Easy
-    - Concepts Covered: Using the OR keyword/operator to filter to places that meet at least one of the specified conditions in both SQL and Python
+    - Concepts Covered: Used the OR keyword to filter to countries that met at least one of the specified conditions in the WHERE clause, used the ORDER BY keyword to order by country alphabetically
 23. Day 23 - December 23rd 2023: [Low Quality YouTube Video from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/december2023/day23.md)
     - Languages Used: SQL and Python
     - Question Difficulty: Easy